 L3Harris offers a variety of low, medium, and high-resolution satellite imagery datasets for nearly every location on Earth.
 Work with one of our experts to get a comparison of all available imagery including date, price, and resolution from each of the commercial satellite imagery providers.
 Whether it’s tasking satellite imagery technology to get your area of interest or searching through available satellite imagery maps, we will work quickly and effectively with you to make sure you get the right imagery for your project.

-Offers the greatest amount of advanced detail and is useful in simulation, engineering, infrastructure, telecommunications, precision agriculture, disaster recovery, and more.
+L3Harris high-resolution satellite imagery offers the greatest amount of commercially available 0.3 meter to 1 meter resolution options that are useful in simulation, engineering, infrastructure, telecommunications, precision agriculture, disaster recovery and more.

 Sometimes finding the image or data you need is easier said than done.
 If you’re uncertain about what type of image you need for your project, or a sensor doesn’t have coverage of your area of interest, we can help.
 Whether it’s tasking satellite imaging technology to get it or searching through available commercial satellite imagery, L3Harris will work with you to make sure you get the right imagery for your project.

 L3Harris provides a wide range of low to high-res satellite imagery and custom satellite mapping services, with end-to-end capability from data acquisition to data processing, to data analysis.
 L3Harris has global partnerships with many satellite data suppliers, maintains a vast internal archive of products, and offers several flexible licensing options.

 With decades of experience creating products for government and commercial customers, our experienced staff of imagery scientists and analysts will work with you to meet or exceed a wide range of customized requirements within the desired cost, coverage, schedule, and quality constraints of your project.